 In addition, first-year students have an opportunity to take a Byrne Seminar in their first year, exploring some of the most unique, fun, and interdisciplinary ideas that are at the intersection of learning and every-day life.
 Open only to our new students, these are courses that you won't want to miss.

-Once you get into your second and third years, you will be required to take at least one Interdisciplinary Honors Seminar (IHS), taking one by the end of your sophomore year, and the second by the end of your junior year.
+Once you get into your second and third years, you will be required to take at least one Interdisciplinary Honors Seminar (IHS), to be completed by end of your junior year.
 These courses are the deep dives into topics that are at the core of faculty research and new knowledge.
 You will be co-enrolled with students in the SAS and RBS Honors Programs.

 The Honors College Forum and the Interdisciplinary Honors Seminars (IHS) both fulfill elective requirements in the academic schools, while the latter also fulfills the Writing and Communication (WCd) requirement for graduation.